EURODEO/e-soh-technical-architecture/README.md

 * A minimum set of (required and recommended) metadata must follow the data, i.e., as part of the data files output from E-SOH APIs and the event queue.
 * Input datasets must be enriched by required metadata upon ingestion, if it is not already provided.
 * In order to obtain traceability, a child dataset must reference its parent dataset by the parent's metadata identification.
-The parent dataset's identification is expected to be actionable, but the NRT dataset identification is not.
+The parent dataset's metadata identification is expected to be persistent and actionable, but the NRT dataset identification is not.
 * To support interoperability, it must be possible to translate from the agreed data-following standards to other standards (e.g., DCAT, ISO19115, etc.).
 * All datasets must have defined use constraints provided by a standard license or release statement ("no rights reserved").
-* All datasets must have defined access constraints (in particular for fully or partly restricted datasets).
+* All datasets must have defined access constraints (in particular for fully or partly restricted datasets, although this is not currently in the scope  of E-SOH).
 The optional access constraints must be defined by a controlled vocabulary.

 The [Attribute Convention for Data Discovery](https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3) describes attributes recommended for describing a NetCDF dataset to data discovery systems.
 It should be possible to use the ACDD vocabulary in, e.g., GeoJSON or CoverageJSON as well.